Daniel-Barta/mcp-rag-server/README.md

 }
 ```

 Open VS -> Copilot Chat -> switch to Agent mode -> enable the "mcp-rag-server" and its tools (you will be asked to grant permission on first use).
+If using HTTP transport, ensure the config entry uses `"type": "streamable-http"` and the server has finished indexing (check `/health`).

 ## Usage in Agent mode